akos29/bookStore/README.md

 # 📖 Book Store with React<a name="about-project"></a>

 > The Book Store App is designed to help users manage books.
-The app is designed primarily using React.The application is carried out as part of a test to see how well the React tutorial has been understood.
+The app is designed primarily using React and Redux.The application is carried out as part of a test to see how well the React tutorial has been understood.

 ## 🛠 Built With <a name="built-with"></a>
 - React
+- Redux
 - JSX
-- ES6
-- Webpack
 <!-- Features -->
 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+> In this project mainly used react React with redux

 <details>
   <summary>Client</summary>